Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Recovery of the absorption coefficient

-\end{problem} We note that boundary measurements alone cannot uniquely determine a general coefficient, making the problem ill-posed.
+where $u = u(\mu) \in H^1(\Omega)$ is the solution of \eqref{eq:main}.} \end{problem} We note that boundary measurements alone cannot uniquely determine a general coefficient, making the problem ill-posed.
 This implies that existence, uniqueness, and stability of solutions are not guaranteed \cite{Hadamard1923}.
 Regularization methods, such as Truncated Singular Value Decomposition (TSVD) \cite{Isakov2006, KaipioSomersalo2005}, iterative regularization \cite{AlberRyazantseva2006,BakushinskyKokurin2004,KaipioSomersalo2005}, and Tikhonov regularization \cite{BakushinskyKokurin2004,EnglKunischNeubauer1989,Isakov2006,TikhonovArsenin1977}, are commonly used to address this issue.

-In this paper, we use Tikhonov regularization, transforming the inverse coefficient problem into a minimization problem: {
+In this paper, we use Tikhonov regularization. {Stability and convergence with respect to noisy data can be established within the classical framework \cite{ChaventKunisch1994, EnglKunischNeubauer1989, EnglHankeNeubauer1996}.
+The arguments are standard and can be carried out in a similar manner as in \cite{ZhengChengGong2020}; hence they are omitted for brevity.} The Tikhonov-regularized formulation leads to the following minimization problem:

 where